Children’s Faith Formation/CCD Program

 Our Commitment To You

 At The Basilica of Saint Mary, our Children’s Faith Formation/CCD Program aims to complement and supplement a Catholic parents responsibility to lead, teach, and raise their children in the faith.
-Parents are the primary educators of your children.
-By your examples of Sunday Mass attendance, prayer, receiving and living the Sacraments, reading scripture and other spiritual works, attending Catholic faith presentations/joining a parish ministry, striving for a more personal relationship with the Lord, and performing works of mercy, your children will come to know and love the faith.
+Parents are the primary educators of children.
+By your examples of weekly Sunday Mass attendance, prayer, receiving and living the Sacraments, reading scripture and other spiritual works, attending Catholic faith presentations/joining a parish ministry, striving for a more personal relationship with the Lord, and performing works of mercy, your children will come to know and love the faith.

 After the parents request the Sacrament of Baptism for their child and as part of the Rite of Baptism, the priest or deacon states, “You are accepting the responsibility of training your child in the practice of the faith.”
 Then, before the pouring of water, the instruction to the parents is repeated: “Make it your constant care to bring your child up in the practice of the faith.”